 But these dogs may exhibit transient hypo or areflexia caudal to the lesion in T3-L3 myelopathy.

-In dogs and cats spinal shock is gentaglia considered to be short lift.
+In dogs and cats, spinal shock is genitalia considered to be short lift.
 However, there’s evidence that pelvic limbs we draw reflexes may be decreased for periods of 12 to 48 hours.

-It’s multi associated with chimic myelopathy, so vascular accidents in the spinal cord but we see as well very frequently an acute disc disease.
+It’s multi associated with chronic myelopathy, so vascular accidents in the spinal cord, but we see as well very frequently an acute disc disease.

-Therefore the result is an extensive hypertonia of the thoracic limbs as you can see in the dash in the picture with paralysis or severe paresis of the pelvic limbs.
-This is in when dogs are in lateral recumbency because when they are healthy in a standing position there is a normal motor function in the plastic limbs and normal proprioception in the plastic limbs.
+Therefore the result is extensive hypertonia of the thoracic limbs, as you can see in the dash in the picture with paralysis or severe paresis of the pelvic limbs.
+This is when dogs are in lateral recumbency because when they are healthy in a standing position, there is a normal motor function in the plastic limbs and normal proprioception in the plastic limbs.

-Schiff-Sherrington posture is merely an anatomic phenomenon and there is not we can note anything regarding from notice for attempted ambulation which happens exactly the same with spinal shock.
+Schiff-Sherrington posture is merely an anatomic phenomenon, and there is not we can note anything regarding notice for attempted ambulation, which happens exactly the same with spinal shock.
 So there is no problem associated with the presence of Schiff-Sherrington or spinal shock.
 It just suggests severity.

 So, after having done our neurological examination and taken a good clinical history, automatically our differential diagnosis will narrow down.
 Taking into consideration the most common conditions that we can see in each breed, species and age group, we will also contribute to approach each case accordingly.

-It’s very important to remember the temporal behaviour of each etiology to come up with a differential diagnoses.
-For example, vascular diseases are peracute in onset and neurological deficits tend to be quite drastic and dramatic to start with.
-With time though these signs tend to stabilize or even improve with no physic treatment and this is completely different if we compare it with how paraneoplastic or some degenerative diseases behave.
+It’s very important to remember the temporal behaviour of each aetiology to come up with a differential diagnosis.
+For example, vascular diseases are peracute in onset, and neurological deficits tend to be quite drastic and dramatic to start with.
+With time though, these signs tend to stabilise or even improve with no physic treatment, and this is completely different if we compare it with how paraneoplastic or some degenerative diseases behave.